robbieflockhart/SET08103_group30/SEMFiles/Backlog.md

 First priority

-o Create a report that displays all the countries in a region, sorted by largest population to smallest

-o Create a report that displays all the cities in the world, sorted by largest population to smallest

-o Create a report displaying all of the cities in a continent, sorted by largest population to smallest

-o Create a report that displays all the cities in a region, sorted by largest population to smallest

-o Create a report that displays all the cities in a country, sorted by largest population to smallest

-o Create a report that displays all the cities in a district, sorted by the largest population to smallest

-o Create a report that displays all the capital cities in the world, sorted by the largest population to the smallest

-o Create a report that displays all the capital cities in the continent, sorted by the largest population to the smallest

-o Create a report that displays all the capital cities in the region, sorted by the largest population to the smallest

 o Create a report that displays the population of people living in cities, and people not living in cities in each continent

 o Create a report that displays the population of people living in cities and people not living in cities in each region